sakaal/ansible/README.md

 Public examples of some of my simplest Ansible playbooks

-This is how to quickly set up a Java development environment based on Fedora, Oracle JDK 7, Eclipse and Git.
+This is how to quickly set up a Java development environment based on Fedora, Oracle JDK 7, Git, Maven and Eclipse and Git.

 Install Fedora on a desktop or laptop with `root` only (without creating a user account).